 Howth can easily be reached from Dublin by either as part of an Ireland road trip or by bus, and there’s an easily accessible parking lot right next to the Howth Cliff Walk.

 Sinead Camplin of Map Made Memories

-The popular seaside town of Bray makes a great day trip from Dublin.
-It is just under a one hour drive from Dublin city center or Bray can be easily reached in 45 minutes using a direct DART train.
+The famous seaside town of Bray makes a great day trip from Dublin.
+It is just under a one-hour drive from Dublin city center, or Bray can be easily reached in 45 minutes using a direct DART train.
 Bray is a pretty, bustling town famous for its long promenade.

 Sarah Hughes of Live Dream Discover